Notre Dame College of Arts and Letters: Facilities

 The departments of Art and Art History, and Design is housed in the Leo and Edna Riley Hall of Art & Design.
 The building, which built in 1917 as a chemistry hall, was renovated in 1982 thanks to a donation from Allan Riley, real estate investor and 1957 graduate.
 The department also houses its graphic and industrial design programs in the recently renovated West Lake hall.
 The Department of Film, Television, and Theatre is housed and has its performance and recital spaces in the DeBartolo Performing Arts Center, in addition to using several other facilities such as Washington Hall and the Martin Media Center in Corbett Hall and others.
 The Departments of Philosophy and Theology are housed in Malloy Hall.

+The Department of Political Science is in Jenkins Nanovic Hall.
+These two four-story buildings occupy 185,500 square feet.
+They were ready for use in 2017.
+This building is also home to the Department of Economics as well as the Department of Sociology.
+Nanovic Hall is connected to the new Jenkins Hall, named for Notre Dame's former president, Rev. John I. Jenkins, C.S.C., which contains the Keough School for Global Affairs and several institutes, including the Liu Institute, the Notre Dame International Security Center, and the Center for Citizenship and Constitutional Government.

 The Music department is housed in O'Neill Hall, also part of the Campus Crossroads project and on the Notre Dame Stadium.
 The fifth and sixths floors of O'Neill Hall are dedicated to the Sacred Music Program and house departmental offices, teaching studios and practice rooms.
 The third floor hosts the Michuda Family Visiting Artist Rehearsal Hall as well as seminar rooms, two mid-sized classrooms, and large lecture hall, and the music library, which was relocated from the Hesburgh Library.
 The first floor also hosts LaBar Family Performance and Rehearsal Hall, both 2,200-square-feet.
 The recital hall has 175 seats, offering a more intimate atmosphere than other spaces on campus.
 It features a traditional stage, fixed seating, and a formal atmosphere for classical concert music.
 The Performance Hall instead is more an interdisciplinary performance space, accommodating alternative types of musical events in combination with other media, such as projected text visual images, acting, lighting, and dance.
-It has flexible seating and staging options in a “black-box” style setting that can host avant-garde performance and experimentation.
+It has flexible seating and staging options in a "black-box" style setting that can host avant-garde performance and experimentation.